superstarlifter/doc/docs/how_to/accessing_clean_and_reformat.md

 ## Accessing Clean and Reformat
-StarLifter offers users the ability for users to clean and reformat their data so it is ready to analyze.
-This is done in the Clean and Reformat section of StarLifter, where users can apply a series of commands to an existing collection to output cleaned and reformatted collections.
+StarLifter offers you the ability to clean your data so it is ready to analyze.
+While basic cleaning can be accomplished in the UI, more complex cleaning is done in Clean and Reformat.

 ### Accessing Clean and Reformat
-1. To access Clean and Reformat, use control + shift + m to open the maintenance menu
+1. Use control + shift + m to open the maintenance menu
 2. Select Clean and Reformat under the Data Manipulation dropdown

 <img src="../assets/access_clean_and_reformat_matt.png"  style="width:200px" class="border"></img>